knetikmedia/knetikcloud-javascript-client/docs/ReportingChallengesApi.md

 Retrieve a challenge event participant details

-Lists all user submitted scores sorted by value, including those that do not apear in the leaderboard due to value or aggregation
+Lists all user submitted scores sorted by value, including those that do not apear in the leaderboard due to value or aggregation. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; REPORTING_CHALLENGES_ADMIN

 ### Example
 ```javascript